One-com/livestyle/README.md

 Less.js
 -------
 [Less.js](https://github.com/cloudhead/less.js) injects preprocessed style into the page by loading .less files and reworking the content to real CSS.
-Livestyle does not support live updates with Less.js... yet
+Livestyle supports live updates using Less.js by refreshing all less stylesheets on the page.